Eli Manning, Antonio Gates and Jared Allen headline the 25 semifinalists for football Hall of Fame

 The Hall announced the semifinalists on Wednesday after the selection committee cut down a list of 50 nominees made by a newly created screening committee.
 The list includes six players in their first year of eligibility and 10 players who were finalists last year.

-The full selection committee will next reduce the list of candidates to 15 finalists who will be voted on at the annual meeting before the Super Bowl that will produce the new class.
-Players must get 80% of votes to get in with between three and five players getting in as modern era candidates.
+The full selection committee will reduce the list of candidates to 15 finalists who will be voted on at the annual meeting before the Super Bowl that will produce the new class.
+Players must get 80% of votes to make the Hall, with between three and five players getting in as modern-era candidates.

 Leading the group of candidates in their first year of eligibility were Manning, former Defensive Players of the Year Luke Kuechly and Terrell Suggs; postseason kicking hero Adam Vinatieri; three-time Pro Bowl safety Earl Thomas; and two-time All-Pro guard Marshal Yanda.